Douglas Adams (English author & screenwriter)

 Wikipedia

 Douglas Noël Adams (11 March 1952 – 11 May 2001) was an English author, humourist, and screenwriter.
-He was best known as the creator of The Hitchhiker's Guide to the Galaxy, a 1978 radio comedy series which he adapted into a "trilogy" of five books that sold over 14 million copies in his lifetime.
-He also adapted it into a 1981 television series, a 1984 video game and a 2005 feature film.
+He is best known as the creator of The Hitchhiker's Guide to the Galaxy, a 1978 radio comedy series which he adapted into a "trilogy" of five books that sold over 14 million copies in his lifetime.
+He also adapted it into a 1981 television series, a 1984 video game and a posthumously-released 2005 feature film.

 Editions